-“Casino operators are trying to find a younger crowd,” Rippee said.
+“Casino operators are trying to find a younger crowd and offer them the best online casino experience as that’s where their demographics have moved to,” Rippee said.
 “They need to replace the traditional visitors with a new customer and that new customer has different behaviors and [casinos] need to evolve and innovate.”

 The state announced this spring it would spend more than $40 million in a multi-year contract with three companies to market Nevada’s rural attractions.